 - Errand Runners.

 There are great people out there that have made their businesses focus on running errands for other people.
-If you have errands that fill up the day
+This can be a great solution to that long list of things that just seem to suck up all your time in a day.

 4. Include the Kids.